gauravb12/url-Shortener/README.md

 - Open `http://localhost:3000` in your browser to see the homepage of urlShortener.

 - Enter any URL in the field and click the `SHORTEN` button.
 The corresponding shortened URL will be displayed below.
 Click `COPY LINK` to copy the new URL.
 You can test this in new tab to be redirecting to the previously input URL.
+Screenshots are provided below.

 <br/> <br/>